Scientific Name

 Description

-Echeveria desmetiana, also listed as Echeveria peacockii, is a beautiful succulent that forms stemless rosettes of iridescent silver-blue leaves with reddish margins.
-The rosettes grow up to 4.4 inches (11 cm) in diameter.
-Leaves are spoon-shaped with a pointed end, up to 2 inches (5 cm) long, and 1 inch (2.5 cm) wide.
+Echeveria desmetiana, also known as Echeveria peacockii, is a beautiful succulent that forms stemless rosettes of iridescent silver-blue leaves with reddish margins.
+The rosettes can reach a diameter of 4.4 inches (11 cm).
+The leaves are spoon-shaped with a pointed end and can grow up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.